 This is by far the most common reason for the media offline issue that pops up when using Blackmagic’s popular editing software.
 You might be wondering what are unlinked clips.
-It’s when your imported clips lose their link to the source footage in your Hard Drive.
+It’s when your imported clips lose their link to the source footage present on your hard drive.

-This usually happens when you move your source footage by accident from the source footage folder to a different place.
+This mostly happens when you move your source footage by accident from the source footage folder to a different place.
 Fortunately, the issue can be fixed by following a few simple steps.

 How to fix Unlinked Clips on DaVinci Resolve